by-r/django-library-systems/README.md

 Library systems to utilize Django Framework, with basic CRUD functions and additional features to be updated.

+- Framework: Django 4 (Python)
+- UI Library : Bootstrap 5.2.3

 ## Features

 - Create, Read, Update, Delete Book Info (Main Function)

 - Minimalistic UI

+## To be added

 - Cataloging: The ability to catalog books, periodicals, and other materials using standard metadata fields such as author, title, and ISBN. [currently working on]